-EDU.1.2.12 Examination marks are calculated as follows
+EDU.1.2.11 Examination Marks are Calculated as follows for Modules Presented in the Traditional Assessment Practice

 - i.
 Minimum for participation mark = 40%. - ii.
 Examination sub-minimum = 40% per module. - iii.
 Participation and examination marks total for the module, or final mark = 100% - iv.
 Distinction = 75%. - v.
 Pass mark = 50%. - vi.
 Examination (60%) + participation (40%) = module mark (final mark).
 E.g. you may obtain a module mark of above 50% and still fail because of the sub-minimum requirement in the examinations, which is 40%. - vii.
-All examination scripts will be marked and 10% moderated and marks will be verified (re-counted) to ensure that the correct marks have been allocated.
-You may, however, apply for a remark if all of the following criteria are met: - A minimum of 35% has been obtained in the examination. - The application must reach the Call Centre at the NWU within 10 working days after the examination results have been published, and the re-mark fee should be paid and the proof of payment sent to the Call Centre, together with the application form, available from the NWU Call Centre.
+All examination scripts will be marked and 10% moderated and marks will be verified (recounted) to ensure that the correct marks have been allocated.
+You may, however, apply for a re-mark if all of the following criteria are met: - A minimum of 35% has been obtained in the examination. - The application must reach the Call Centre at the NWU within 10 working days after the examination results have been published, and the re-mark fee should be paid and the proof of payment sent to the Call Centre, together with the application form submitted via the student portal.